-The Trustees, the staff, and I are always available to hear your thoughts, ideas, or concerns at all times.
-Kindly free to call, email or meet any of us.
-We are all here to serve you.
-As Mahatma Gandhi so aptly said: “The best way to find yourself is to lose yourself in the service of others.”
+As always, the Trustees, the staff, and I are available to you at all times.
+Feel free to call, email or meet any of us if you have any thoughts or concerns.
+We are here to serve you.
+At the end of the day, life isn’t about just “showing up”, but it is about service.
+Mahatma Gandhi said it so aptly: “The best way to find yourself is to lose yourself in the service of others”.

 Things To DoOvernight guests, business clients, visitors and employees of local businesses can try something new every day - fitness centers, swimming, well-appointed spas and salons, fine arts attractions, music, shopping, historical sites and more.

 Places To StayThe Hotels of Oak Brook offer guests the perfect blend of idyllic location, stylish accommodations, and family-friendly affordability.
 The Hotels of Oak Brook are just 15 minutes from both O’Hare and Midway Airports and just 20 minutes from downtown Chicago.

 Online PaymentsVillage of Oak Brook offers to residents in the community the convenience of paying their water bills and parking violations online